 Loch Bay Restaurant

-We enjoyed an excellent meal at Loch Bay Restaurant in October last year.
+We have enjoyed many excellent meals at Michelin Star, Loch Bay Restaurant while staying at Creagach Cottage.
 Chef/Patron Michael Smith (previously chef at The Three Chimneys) and his wife Laurence, own the restaurant, and Graeme Creamer oversees warm and friendly service as the restaurant manager.
 Loch Bay is situated in a whitewashed cottage in the old fishing village of Stein on the Waternish Peninsula and serves both lunch and dinner.
 Waternish is one of our favourite areas of Skye and regarded as one of the best places in the world to watch the sunset.
 Do try to make time to visit Trumpan Church at the end of the road just as the sun is setting – amazing!
 If you have time, be sure to pop into Skyeskyns – worth a visit and don’t forget your credit card!

-We have enjoyed a good few meals at The Old School Restaurant in Dunvegan.
+The Old School Restaurant in Dunvegan is popular and we have enjoyed some lovely meals there.
 The building used to be Durinish school and became a restaurant back in 1985 when Maryann and Hugh Mackenzie, “original Sgitheanachs” returned home to Skye after a naval career.
 This lovely cosy restaurant is still in the family and welcomes locals and visitors with friendly service and great local produce.

 If you have time when you are in Dunvegan, a walk to Coral Beach a few miles outside the village is a must!

-A walk to Neist Point lighthouse and then lunch at The Red Roof Gallery is always a great day out on Skye.
-The gallery, situated in an old traditional crofters cottage, with kitchen and counter filled with delicious cakes at one end and dining space at the other, is the perfect spot to rest your weary feet.
+A walk to Neist Point lighthouse and then dinner at The Red Roof is always a great day out on Skye.

-If you are visiting the north end of Skye, then Single Track has great coffee, hot chocolate and Birdie’s legendary homemade cakes!
+If you are visiting the north end of Skye, then Single Track has excellent coffee, hot chocolate and legendary homemade cakes!
 They also have a soup available every day.
-The cakes on Facebook and Twitter look amazing, so we can’t wait to pop in next time we visit.
+The perfect stopping off point for a tour around the North End of the island.

-Lots of folks have mentioned the Skye Pie Cafe to us, but it wasn’t open on a Monday the last time we visited.
-They use local, organic and seasonal products to make amazing mouth watering gourmet pies.
-It seems that they do a mixture of both sweet & savoury pies and you can either eat in or take away.
+We enjoyed a delicious pie at the Skye Pie Cafe after a visit to Kilt Rock.
+They use local, organic and seasonal products to make amazing mouth-watering gourmet pies.
 The menu changes with the seasons, and there’s also plenty of choice for vegetarians and fish lovers.

-Hopefully, we have given you a good selection of places to visit on your next holiday in Skye.
+Hopefully, we have given you a good selection of places to visit on your next holiday on the island.
 We recommend booking ahead for most of the restaurants listed as they do become fully booked over the summer.
-If you have a favourite restaurant or cafe that we’ve missed, please leave a comment below, and we will make sure we pop in on our next visit to Skye.
-I’m sure the list will continue to evolve as new exciting ventures continue Skye’s culinary journey.
+If you have a favourite restaurant or cafe that we’ve missed, please leave a comment below, and we will make sure we pop in on our next visit.
+Our list has been updated in June 2018.